 لحصول الضرورۃ بالضرورۃ ولم تند فع بما فعل الامام بل لم یحصل من فعلہ ماکان نصبہ فما نصب الاللعامۃ لالعدۃ نفر کما لایخفی ولیحرر

-Due to a clear need being found and this need was not fulfilled with the action of the Imām.
-Rather, the purpose for which he was selected was not fulfilled; he was fixed for the general public, not a select few – just as it is not unclear.
-This should clarify it.
-And Allāh ﷻ knows best.
+Due to a clear need being found and this need was not fulfilled by the actions of the Imām.
+Rather, the purpose for which he was selected was not fulfilled; he was fixed for the general public, not merely a select few – just as it is not unclear.
+This should clarify this, and Allāh ﷻ knows best.

 [Fatāwā Ridawiyyah, vol 8, pg 362]

-Nevertheless, precaution is that, alongside praying Jum’ah, one also prays Zuhr as a precautionary measure.
+Nevertheless, safety is that, alongside praying Jum’ah, one also prays Zuhr as a precautionary measure.
 The method for this is that after praying Jum’ah, four rak’ahs of Zuhr are prayed.

 واللہ تعالی اعلم ورسولہ اعلم صلی اللہ علیہ وآلہ وسلم

 Translated by Haider Ali